 - 1. The university of applied sciences has the Central Representative Board (CMR) at a central level.
-At the institute level, there are also the Institute Participation Councils (IMR) and Programme Advisory Committees (OC). - 2.
-The Central Representative Board and Institute Participation Councils are involved in strategic (policy) issues such as budgets, policy decisions and objectives, the programme advisory committees are involved in structuring the education of the study programmes. - 3.
+At the institute level, there are also the Institute Respresentatives Board (IMR) and Programme Advisory Committees (OC). - 2.
+The Central Representative Board and Institute Respresentatives Boards are involved in strategic (policy) issues such as budgets, policy decisions and objectives, the programme advisory committees are involved in structuring the education of the study programmes. - 3.
 The three advisory councils have authorities that are defined in the regulations.
-All regulations are available on Hint.
+All regulations are available on Hint. - 4.
+This article is only applicable to funded master programmes.